-- In 2009 when Ena decided to sell the land, the Lunuganga Trust disassembled the house and rebuilt it at Lunuganga, where it stands today.
+- Moreover, in 2009 when Ena decided to sell the land, the Lunuganga Trust disassembled the house and rebuilt it at Lunuganga, where it stands today.

 Heritance Kandalama Hotel

-- The Kandalama Hotel stands in the outskirts of Dambulla, Sri Lanka.
+- The Kandalama Hotel stands on the outskirts of Dambulla, Sri Lanka.

 - The clients for the hotel were the Aitken Spence Hotel Group and the agenda was to accommodate tourists visiting the city of Sigiriya.

-- Aitken Spence originally intended to build the hotel adjacent to Sigiriya, Bawa insisted that the hotel should instead be sited 11 km southeast of the historic city and rock formation.
+- Aitken Spence originally intended to build the hotel adjacent to Sigiriya.
+However, Bawa insisted that the hotel should instead be sited 11 km southeast of the historic city and rock formation.

-- The Kandalama Hotel is considered one of the most important one of all the Geoffrey bawa works as it clearly showcases his talent for creating effective spatial sequences and architectural narratives.
+- The Kandalama Hotel is considered one of the most important Geoffrey Bawa works.
+It clearly showcases his talent for creating effective spatial sequences and architectural narratives.

 - The hotel was designed to serve as a building to view the pristine landscape of the Kandalama basin.